eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt5.md

 Once the MQTT 5 client signals that the message was acknowledged by the MQTT 5 broker, the following information is mapped to the automatically created [acknowledgement](protocol-specification-acks.html#acknowledgement):
 * Acknowledgement.status:
-   * will be `200` the message was successfully ACKed by the MQTT 5 broker
+   * will be `200`, if the message was successfully ACKed by the MQTT 5 broker
-   * will be `503` when the MQTT 5 broker ran into an error before an acknowledgement message was received
+   * will be `503`, if the MQTT 5 broker ran into an error before an acknowledgement message was received
 * Acknowledgement.value:
-   * will be missing for status `200`
+   * will be missing, for status `200`
-   * will contain more information in case that an error `status` was set
+   * will contain more information, in case that an error `status` was set

-### Specific Config
+### Specific Configuration

 The MQTT 5 binding offers additional [specific configurations](basic-connections.html#specific-config) to apply for the used MQTT client.